sarbghotra/NLGraph/README.md

 ## Report
 The NLGraph_Report.ipynb file contains the paper review along with more detailed implementation details.

-## Steps to Reproduce Implementation
+## Setup to Reproduce Implementation

 First install all the necessary libraries & dependencies needed to run the project.
 ```